 If the user was previously suspended or had their data transferred, they'll show as a suspended user.
-To give them access to their data, see Restore a suspended user.
+To give them access to their data, go to Restore a suspended user.

 You can’t restore a user if...

 - It’s been longer than 20 days since you deleted the user account.

 - You don’t have an available user license for the service or edition that was previously assigned to the user.

 - Your domain is no longer available or has been moved to another Google Workspace account.

 If the username is being used

-If you try to restore a user but their username is already associated with another account or group, you still might be able to restore the user:
+If the username is now associated with another account or group, you still might be able to restore the user:

 - Search for the username in your Admin console.
 For details, go to Search in the Admin console.

-- Follow the steps above to restore the user that was previously using that username.
+- Follow the steps below to restore the user that previously used that username.

 You must be signed in as a super administrator for this task.